archethic-foundation/archethic-docs/docs/learn/oracle-chain.md

 title: OracleChain
 ---

-ARCHEthic Blockchain supports Off-Chain communication through a dedicated transaction chain called `OracleChain`.
+Archethic Blockchain supports Off-Chain communication through a dedicated transaction chain called `OracleChain`.

 It aims to gather external data to be used inside the network or the smart contract layer.